ddbullfrog/mc-docs.zh-cn/articles/azure-sql/database/authentication-aad-service-principal-tutorial.md

 # It can be executed only by a "Global Administrator" or "Privileged Roles Administrator" type of user.
 # To check if the "Directory Readers" permission was granted, execute this script again

-Import-Module AzureAd
+Import-Module AzureAD
-connect-azuread -TenantId "<TenantId>" -AzureEnvironmentName AzureChinaCloud     #Enter your actual TenantId
+Connect-AzureAD -TenantId "<TenantId>" -AzureEnvironmentName AzureChinaCloud    #Enter your actual TenantId
 $AssignIdentityName = "<server name>"     #Enter Azure SQL logical server name

 # Get Azure AD role "Directory Users" and create if it doesn't exist
 $roleName = "Directory Readers"